SlimBloodworth/michellerenee-portfolio/README.md

 - I decided NOT to use Bootstrap for this project.
 I want to show my skills in understanding and building responsive web applications.
 I will add a bootstrap project for viewing under projects.
 - I set up the repo and configured the custom domain for GitHub Pages, and verified the custom domain in GitHub Pages for added security.
 - I built out a very basic structure for the landing page to test that everything was working the way it should be and to get it up and running.
 I added some social contact links, a downloadable resume, and started a feature branch to work on.
 - I decided to go with a contact email form instead of just a contact CTA button.
-I feel this will show that I do know how to build forms and use form validations.
-I am currently building this on the feature-footer branch.
+I feel this will show my understanding of forms and form validations.
+I am currently building this on the feature-footer branch and merging it as needed.
-- I used freeconvert.com to convert a .png that I wanted to use for a favicon into .ico.
 - I started user research for my target audience.
 - I started a user journey map.
 - I started doing SEO and keyword research for meta description tags and content writing.